- This part is in stock in our warehouse and will ship out within 1 business day of the order being placed.

 Does this part fit my model?

-Need help finding your model number?Product Description
+Need help finding your model number?Jump to:

 ?This is an authentic manufacturer-sourced part which is specially designed for use with Porter Cable nailers.
 It helps to provide an air-tight seal between connected components.
 Unfortunately, over time it may wear out and get damaged eventually requiring a replacement.
 Make sure to refer to the owner's manual for your model to ensure the proper repair procedure.
 Note, this high-quality O-ring is made of durable rubber and is sold individually.
 A Hex key also is known as an Allen wrench to take the housing apart when replacing this component.